 One board game I'm wanting to try is Garden-opoly.
 Based on the classic Monopoly, kids actually buy garden favourites, collect clay pots and trade them in for greenhouses.

 These playing cards are also biodegradable, and you can play so many games with them depending on the age and competitive spirit of the kids.

 Cool kids wear sustainable sunglasses.
 This is a great option to pair with some swimmers and a towel to complete the summer package.
 Little Soek is a great brand with colourful designs for kids.

 Who didn't love growing their own pot head when they were a kid?
-Pass this awesome learning experience onto future kids.
+Pass this awesome learning experience onto the kids in your life now.
 It doesn't have to be a pot head, though.
 You can gift flowers, herbs or full on trees that can grow with the kids for years to come.

-A nice, quiet gift for kids are colouring books.
-You can find some for all skill levels, such as whether they can colour within the lines yet or not.
+A nice, quiet gift for kids is colouring books.
+You can find some for all skill levels (such as whether they can colour within the lines yet.)